| There had been a little precipitation

 dinner I finally got to meet the curious neighbor when she came over again

+to get a peek at me.
 I was given a room to myself.
 It had been

 recently vacated by Kyoko's older sister who had married just six months